 Fatigue from chemotherapy feels different from fatigue of everyday life.
 Fatigue caused by chemotherapy can appear suddenly.
 Patients with cancer have described it as a total lack of energy and have used words such as worn out, drained, and wiped out to describe their fatigue.
 Rest does not always relieve it.
 Not everyone feels the same kind of fatigue.
-You may not feel tired while someone else does, or your fatigue may not last as long as someone else's does.
 It can last days, weeks, or even months.

 Here are some tips on coping with fatigue: